 - People looking to contour and reshape their body

 Not everyone is a good candidate for specific aesthetic treatments.
-For example, individuals with certain medical conditions such as diabetes, high blood pressure, or autoimmune disorders may not be suitable candidates for specific treatments.
+For example, individuals with certain medical conditions such as diabetes, high blood pressure, or autoimmune disorders may not be suitable candidates for particular treatments.
 Pregnant or breastfeeding women may also be advised to avoid certain treatments.

 Before any treatment, a qualified and experienced practitioner will conduct a consultation to determine the best treatment for you, considering your medical history, lifestyle and overall goals.
-It’s always important, to be honest with the practitioner about your medical history and any medications you currently take to ensure that the treatment is safe and appropriate.
+It’s always essential, to be honest with the practitioner about your medical history and medications to ensure the treatment is safe and appropriate.